crcdng/weather_app/README.md

-# Flutter Minimal Clean Architecture Example
+# Flutter Lightweight Clean Architecture Example

-This is a minimal example (with a lot of explanation) for clean architecture and test-driven development in Flutter.
+This is a minimal example (with a lot of explanation) for a lightweight clean architecture and test-driven development in Flutter.
 It fetches weather data for a city from [OpenWeatherMap](https://openweathermap.org) and displays it.
 The example is adapted from [this tutorial](https://www.youtube.com/watch?v=g2Mup12MccU) - see other sources below.

 ## Architecture overview